dfolga/timestamp-service/README.md

 # timestamp-service
-This is a simple windows service which is creating timestamp files and is logging using NLog.
+This is a simple windows service which is every 60 seconds creating timestamp file and is logging messages using NLog.